 - Chia seeds (packed with omega 3’s!)

-Water is essential for many bodily functions such as hydration, digestion, and circulation.
-It also helps you get rid of toxins, regulates body temperature, and flushes the digestive tract.
-But for athletes, it’s crucial to increase water intake throughout the day since this will help replace lost fluids through sweat while working out.
+Water is essential for many bodily functions, such as hydration, digestion, and circulation.
+It also helps eliminate toxins, regulates body temperature, and flushes the digestive tract.
+But for athletes, increasing water intake throughout the day is crucial since this will help replace lost fluids through sweat while working out.

 If you’re feeling thirsty, it’s time to up your water intake; your body needs it.
 If you’ve been staying hydrated throughout the day, you’ll be ready to take on that killer workout.

 Running is a great way to build muscle in your legs, core, and back.
 The largest muscles in these regions are strengthened with running, including the quadriceps, gastrocnemius and soleus (calves), quadratus lomborum, and spinal erectors (lower back).
 The hamstrings and glutes also work to a lesser extent if your run involves hills.
 This makes running a great activity for those looking to improve their overall muscle mass and strength.

 Research has shown that running can help to build muscle in your abs.
 A study published in the Journal of Strength and Conditioning Research found that runners who performed sprint intervals had increased muscle mass in their abs compared to those who did not run.
 Therefore, if you want to build muscle in your abs, you may consider adding some running to your workout routine.
 Let’s follow our blog to get more helpful information.